Fair Algorithms with Probing for Multi-Agent Multi-Armed Bandits: Appendix

 so that \(\pi^{\bar{S}}\) is a feasible allocation in \(\Delta^A_{[A]\setminus S}\).
 By the definition of \(h(S)\) (the maximum NSW attainable using only the unprobed arms), we obtain

 \textbf{(3) Upper Bound for the Mixed Allocation.}\\ Under the optimal allocation \(\pi^*(S)\), each agent \(j\) obtains a contribution of \(X_j + Y_j\) so that the overall NSW is

 We now show that

-To see this, fix an agent \(j\) and consider the function
+To see this, fix an agent $j$ and consider the function

-Since the logarithm is strictly concave on \((0,1]\) and the mapping \(\lambda \mapsto \lambda X_j + (1-\lambda)Y_j\) is linear, it follows that \(f_j(\lambda)\) is strictly concave and attains its maximum at one of the endpoints, namely at \(\lambda = 0\) or \(\lambda = 1\).
-This means that for each \(j\),
+Since the logarithm is strictly concave on $(0,1]$ and the mapping $\lambda \mapsto \lambda X_j + (1-\lambda)Y_j$ is linear, it follows that $f_j(\lambda)$ is strictly concave and attains its maximum at one of the endpoints, namely at $\lambda = 0$ or $\lambda = 1$.
+This means that for each $j$,

-In other words, for each \(j\) the best strategy is to allocate all probability either to the contribution \(X_j\) or to \(Y_j\).
-Thus, the maximum possible product is achieved by one of the pure strategies:
+In other words, for each $j$ the best strategy within this one-dimensional mixture is to allocate all probability either to the contribution $X_j$ or to $Y_j$.
+In line with our additional assumption, when constructing an upper bound for the offline benchmark we therefore evaluate it through the two allocation classes that, for each agent $j$, choose either the probed contribution $X_j$ or the unprobed contribution $Y_j$.
+Thus, the maximum possible product in our analysis is achieved by one of the corresponding pure strategies:

 Since for any nonnegative numbers \(a\) and \(b\) we have \(\max\{a,b\} \le a+b\), it follows that

 Taking expectations (noting that \(X_j\) depends on the randomness in \(R\) while \(Y_j\) is deterministic since it depends on \(\bmu\)), and using the bounds established in parts (1) and (2), we obtain